sarulse/SampleCode/employeeNodeApp/README.md

 - Through the UI, an user can add/update/get/delete a employee record
 - Once the information is updated, it will be posted as info messages on top of the page
 - Further the employee list also shows the updated info of each employee
+- Redis-caching mechanism was used to fetch an existing employee record

 ## Implemented End points